rbourgeois33/rbourgeois33.github.io/docs/posts/post1.md

-# (WIP) five basic performance advices for porting kernels to the GPU.
+# Four basic performance advices for porting kernels to the GPU.
 _Last updated: {{ git_revision_date_localized }}_.
 ![Visits](https://hitscounter.dev/api/hit?url=https%3A%2F%2Frbourgeois33.github.io%2Fposts%2Fpost1%2F&label=Visits)
-[TODO: self links to section]

 ## 0. Introduction
 ### Some context and motivations

 I was hired by CEA to join the porting effort of this legacy code to the GPU using [Kokkos](https://github.com/kokkos/kokkos).
 This is quite a challenging task as the code is 20 years old, and more than 1400 kernels were identified to be ported to the GPU !
+In this blogpost, a *kernel* is a single parallel loop, that fits in a so-called CUDA kernel, or equivalently within a `Kokkos::parallel_for`.
 As I went and optimized some kernels, something struck me:

-**The nature of the task of porting code to the GPU, especially when time is limited, often lead to small mistakes that can undermine performance.**
+**The nature of the task of porting kernels to the GPU, especially when time is limited, often lead to small mistakes that can undermine performance.**

 The goal of this blog-post is to give you *basic*, easy tips to keep in mind when writing / porting / first optimizing your kernels, so that you get a *reasonable* performance.